 The proposed acquisition is based upon the terms and subject to the conditions set forth below:

 Purchase Price.
 The Company is valued at RMB30,000,000 on a no-cash no-debt basis.
-The Buyers have an understanding that as of the completion of the transaction contemplated hereunder, the Company shall have a cash balance of at least RMB50,000,000.
-The Buyers will acquire fifty-five percent (55%) of the issued and outstanding shares of the Company from Telstra for an aggregate purchase price of RMB44,000,000 or its equivalent in US dollars (the “Purchase Price”), all in cash.
+The Buyers have an understanding that as of the completion of the transaction contemplated hereunder, the Company shall have a cash balance of at least RMB20,000,000.
+The Buyers will acquire fifty-five percent (55%) of the issued and outstanding shares of the Company from Telstra for an aggregate purchase price of RMB27,500,000 or its equivalent in US dollars (the “Purchase Price”), all in cash.
 Each Buyer will pay fifty percent (50%) of the total Purchase Price in two installments, the first no later than August 31, 2014 and the second no later than January 31, 2015.
-The Buyers are willing to accept any purchase price adjustment mechanism as may be required by the Sellers the details of which will be provided in the definitive agreement.
+Upon mutual consent, the Buyers are willing to accept any purchase price adjustment mechanism as may be required by the Sellers the details of which will be provided in the definitive agreement.

 Acquisition Agreement; Closing.
 The proposed transaction is subject to the execution of a definitive agreement by the Buyers, Telstra and all the other existing shareholders of the Company (the “Shareholders”).
 The proposed transaction would be completed in accordance with terms and conditions to be set forth in a definitive acquisition agreement governing the transaction, which shall be satisfactory in form and substance to the Buyers and the Company and would include representations and warranties, closing conditions, covenants and indemnities customary in transactions of this type (the “Acquisition Agreement”).
 Because the Buyers hold executive management position in the Company and have full access to the books and records of the Company, the closing conditions to the Buyers’ obligations in the Acquisition Agreement will not include satisfactory completion of any due diligence review, no occurrence of material adverse effect, retention of key employees, delivery of any legal opinions from the counsel to the Company or the Buyers, letter of non-compete from Telstra, etc that may be required by a third party buyer.

 Equity Incentive.
-The Buyers will not request for adoption of any equity incentive plan or any grant thereunder to the management team before the completion of the proposed transaction.
+The Buyers can cause the Company to grant options under the adopted incentive plan before the completion of the proposed transaction.
 The Buyers will have the right at their own discretion to adopt any form of equity incentive plan thereafter.

 Publicity.
 Except as required by law or stock exchange regulation, none of the Buyers, the Company and their respective representatives will publicly disclose the existence of this letter or make known publicly any facts related to the proposed transaction without the prior consent of the other party.

 No Solicitation.
-Each party hereto shall not for a period of 60 days after acceptance by Telstra of this letter of intent (i) solicit, initiate, encourage, enter into, conduct, engage in or continue, any discussions, or enter into any agreement or understanding, with any other person or entity regarding the transfer, directly or indirectly, of any share capital or any other interest in the Company or any material portion of its assets (including by way of a license), or (ii) disclose any nonpublic information relating to the Company or afford access to the properties, books or records of the Company to any other person or entity that may be considering acquiring, or has acquired, an interest in the Company, in either case, other than.
+Each party hereto shall not for a period of 60 days after acceptance by Telstra of this letter of intent (i) solicit, initiate, encourage, enter into, conduct, engage in or continue, any discussions, or enter into any agreement or understanding, with any other person or entity regarding the transfer, directly or indirectly, of any share capital or any other interest in the Company or any material portion of its assets (including by way of a license), or (ii) disclose any nonpublic information relating to the Company or afford access to the properties, books or records of the Company to any other person or entity that may be considering acquiring, or has acquired, an interest in the Company, unless, in either case, such discussion or disclosure has occurred prior to the date hereof.

 Costs.
 Each party to this letter agreement shall bear its own costs related to the proposed transaction, including the fees and expenses of its financial advisors, lawyers and accountants.